Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Identification

 The outcome model can be rewritten as follows:

-By the definition of linear projection and $Z \indep (U,\epsilon)$, we have that $\mathrm{cov} \{ A-m(Z) ,U-U_{\text{proj}}\} = 0$ and
+By the definition of linear projection and $Z \indep ( \boldsymbol U,\varepsilon)$, we have that $\mathrm{cov} \{ A-m(Z) ,\boldsymbol U- \boldsymbol U_{\mathrm{proj}}\} = 0$ and

-The above two conditions also imply the zero covariance between $A$ and $U - U_{\text{proj}}$, that is, $\mathrm{cov} \{ A ,U-U_{\text{proj}}\} = 0$.
-Therefore, $\beta^{\T} (U- U_{\text{proj}}) + \eta$ in \eqref{eq:outcome2} can be regarded as a new error term, which is uncorrelated with $A$ and $A - m(Z)$.
-Hence, if we regress $Y$ on $A$ and $A-m(Z)$, then the coefficient of $A$ will be equal to the true causal effect $\alpha$.
+The above two conditions also imply the zero covariance between $A$ and $\boldsymbol U - \boldsymbol U_{\mathrm{proj}}$, that is, $\mathrm{cov} \{ A , \boldsymbol U - \boldsymbol U_{\mathrm{proj}}\} = 0$.
+Therefore, $\boldsymbol \beta^{\T} ( \boldsymbol U- \boldsymbol U_{\mathrm{proj}}) + \eta$ in \eqref{eq:outcome2} can be regarded as a new error term, which is uncorrelated with $A$ and $A - m(Z)$.
+Hence, if we regress $Y$ on $A$ and $A-m(Z)$, then the coefficient of $A$ will be equal to the true causal effect $ \alpha$.
 This method is the so-called control function approach, which has been previously discussed in~\citet{heckman1976common}.

-However, the outcome model may also be nonlinear with respect to the treatment, the direct regression procedure may not be sufficient for identifying causal parameter $\alpha$ due to the potential non-zero covariance between $g(A)$ and $U - U_{\text{proj}}$.
-In such cases, the identifiability condition outlined by~\citet{imbens2007control}, and further discussed by~\citet{guo2016control} and~\citet{li2020causal}, becomes essential for identifying and estimating the parameter $\alpha$.
-We summarize the condition as follows: \begin{condition} $ E( \beta^\T U + \eta \mid l^\T U + \epsilon ) = \rho ( l^\T U + \epsilon), $ where $\rho$ is some constant. \end{condition} A sufficient condition for Condition \ref{C1} is that the conditional expectation $E(U \mid l^{\T} U + \epsilon)$ is linear in $l^{\T} U + \epsilon$.
-Condition \ref{C1} implies that regressing $Y$ on $g(A)$ and the residual $A - m(Z)$ will give the consistent estimator of $\alpha$, as shown below:
+However, the outcome model may also be nonlinear with respect to the treatment, the direct regression procedure may not be sufficient for identifying causal parameter $\boldsymbol \alpha$ due to the potential non-zero covariance between $\boldsymbol g(A)$ and $\boldsymbol U - \boldsymbol U_{\mathrm{proj}}$.
+In such cases, the identifiability condition outlined by~\citet{imbens2007control}, and further discussed by~\citet{guo2016control} and~\citet{li2020causal}, becomes essential for identifying and estimating the parameter $\boldsymbol \alpha$.
+We summarize the condition as follows: \begin{condition} $ E( \boldsymbol \beta^\T \boldsymbol U + \eta \mid \boldsymbol l^\T \boldsymbol U + \varepsilon ) = \rho ( \boldsymbol l^\T \boldsymbol U + \varepsilon), $ where $\rho$ is some constant. \end{condition} A sufficient condition for Condition \ref{C1} is that the conditional expectation $E( \boldsymbol U \mid \boldsymbol l^{\T} \boldsymbol U + \varepsilon)$ is linear in $\boldsymbol l^{\T} \boldsymbol U + \varepsilon$.
+Condition \ref{C1} implies that regressing $Y$ on $\boldsymbol g(A)$ and the residual $A - m(Z)$ will give the consistent estimator of $\boldsymbol \alpha$, as shown below:

 where the last equality holds due to model~\eqref{eqn:modelforAY}.
 However, equation \eqref{eq:nonlinear-CF} still requires the joint measurements of the instrument and outcome, and it does not directly address the specific problem encountered in Figure \ref{fig:data}.
-In the upcoming section, we present a series of novel conditions to identify the causal parameter $\alpha$ using the combined dataset $\mathcal{O}$.
+In the upcoming section, we present a series of novel conditions to identify the causal parameter $\boldsymbol \alpha$ using the combined dataset $\mathcal{O}$ without directly imposing Condition~\ref{C1}.